axoflow/axosyslog-core-docs/content/app-man-syslog-ng/syslog-ng-ctl.1.md

 - `--reset`

-    Use `--reset` to set the selected counters to 0 after executing the query.
+    Use `--reset` to set the selected counters to 0 after executing the query, except for the `queued` and the `memory_usage` counters.
+(The `queued` counters show the number of messages in the message queue of the destination driver, waiting to be sent to the destination.
+The `memory_usage` counters show the amount of memory used by the messages in the different queue types (in bytes).
+This includes every queue used by the object, including memory buffers (log-fifo) and disk-based buffers (both reliable and non-reliable))